azat-co/aws-intro/02-modules.md

 # Lab 3: ELB for Save!

-Task: Create an app ELB with 2 targets which are Apache httpd servers in different AZs, make one fail and observe
+Task: Create an app ELB with 2 targets which are Apache httpd servers in different AZs (private-from image), make one fail and observe

 Detailed instruction in labs/03-elb.md